 However, even with the widespread misuse of drugs and alcohol, there is a ray of hope.
 More and more city residents are recognizing the benefits that come from living a sober life, and you can too.
 If you have recognized that your quality of life is suffering due to drug or alcohol misuse, you can do something about it.
-This guide introduces you to the treatment options available.
 There is not a single path toward sobriety; you will need to analyze the unique circumstances of your life to determine what may work best for you.
 Dedicate yourself to your health and success, and treatment can work.
-There are many people and resources here to help.
+There are many people and resources available to help.

 You’re not alone in this struggle.